Pixzeyl/Pixzeyl/ReadMe.md

 # 💫 About Me:
-I’m currently working on building automation tools in Python and experimenting with deep learning models using TensorFlow.
-My focus is on data automation, machine learning prototypes, and applying AI to real-world workflows.
-I’m learning advanced deep learning techniques such as GANs and Transformers while strengthening my data engineering skills.
-My interests span Python automation, data migration and modernization, and full-stack integration, with a strong passion for streamlining workflows through technology.
-I also enjoy learning languages and can speak fluent Japanese.<br>
+I’m currently building automation tools in Python and working on data migration and modernization projects.
+My focus is on streamlining workflows through automation, full-stack integration, and efficient data handling.
+I’m also exploring deep learning techniques such as GANs and Transformers, while strengthening my data engineering skills.
+Additionally, I enjoy learning languages and speak fluent Japanese.

 ## 🌐 Socials: